Fires continue to burn as huge swathes of south-east face severe heatwave warnings

 Flooding risk in WA

-Residents of Western Australia’s north coast are facing damaging wind gusts and heavy rainfall as Tropical Cyclone Luana moves inland.
+Residents of Western Australia’s north coast faced damaging wind gusts and heavy rainfall from Tropical Cyclone Luana this weekend.

-The area between Broome and Cockatoo Island, including Derby, was expected to bear the brunt of the cyclone.
+The area between Broome and Cockatoo Island, including Derby, was expected to bear the brunt of the cyclone as it tracked southeast.

-"Tides will be higher than normal between Beagle Bay and Kuri Bay and large waves may produce minor flooding of low-lying coastal areas," the BoM said.
+"Tides will be higher than normal between Beagle Bay and Kuri Bay and large waves may produce minor flooding of low-lying coastal areas," the bureau said.

-A Cyclone Watch and Act was issued for an area from Coulomb Point Nature Reserve to Cape Leveque, with residents and visitors told to shelter indoors.
+A cyclone watch and act alert was previously issued for an area from Coulomb Point Nature Reserve to Cape Leveque, both on the Dampier Peninsula, with residents and visitors told to shelter indoors.

 BoM forecaster Jonathan How said heavy rain leading to flash flooding was possible.